Table of Contents

 What causes mumps?
 Is mumps contagious?
 How is mumps transmitted?

 Mumps virus is a single strand of RNA housed inside a two-layered envelope that provides the virus its characteristic immune signature.
 Only one type of mumps virus has been demonstrated to exist (in contrast to the many virus types that can cause the common cold).

-Mumps is highly contagious and has a rapid spread among members living in close quarters.
-The virus most commonly is spread directly from one person to another via respiratory droplets.
+Mumps is highly contagious on the order of magnitude of both influenza and rubella (German measles).
+It is, however, less contagious than measles and varicella (chickenpox).
+It is transmitted only from human to human.
+Mumps has a rapid spread among members living in close quarters.
+The virus most commonly is spread directly from one person to another via respiratory droplets expelled during sneezing or coughing.
 Less frequently, the respiratory droplets may land on fomites (sheets, pillows, clothing) and then be transmitted via hand-to-mouth contact after touching such items.
-The incubation period from exposure to the virus and onset of symptoms is approximately 14-18 days.
-Viral shedding is short lived and a patient should be isolated from other susceptible individuals for the first five days following the onset of swelling of the salivary (parotid) glands.
-Continue Reading
+Animals cannot contract or spread measles.